patheticGeek/torrent-aio-bot/Readme.md

 # Torrent all-in-one bot

-## Some breaking changes are about to cum as i am rewriting some parts

 Lorem ipsum i am too lazy figure what it does yourself

 You might be lazy too so here ya go: